 Your pet is always monitored when they are under anesthesia.
 This means one of our trained veterinary technicians closely monitors your pet’s blood pressure, blood oxygen saturation, electrocardiogram, respiratory rate and body temperature.
 Intravenous fluids are also administered throughout the procedure to help maintain your pet’s blood pressure and provide intravenous access for additional drugs if they are needed.
 Your pet is always kept warm with warming blankets during the procedure.

-Dental radiographs allow the internal anatomy of the teeth, the roots and the bone that surrounds the roots to be examined.
+Dental radiographs allow the internal anatomy of the teeth, the roots and bones surroundings the teeth to be examined.
 Without dental radiographs it becomes a guessing game as to which teeth are healthy and which teeth are painful and disease-ridden.
-Dental radiographs remove that guesswork and allow us to treat your pet without any guessing.
+Dental radiographs allow us to treat your pet without any guessing.
 Intra-oral radiographs are made using digital sensors placed inside the patient’s mouth, and provide superior quality for examination of individual teeth or sections of the jaws compared with standard-sized veterinary radiographs.
 Because veterinary patients will not cooperate when a radiograph or sensor is placed in the mouth, taking dental radiographs requires that the patient is anesthetized or sedated.

 Augusta is a feline patient of ours who came in for an anesthetic dental.
 He had an enamel fracture to his left maxilary pre-molar and we were guessing it would need extracting.
 Because of our dental radiographs we were able to better see the bone and under the gumline to confirm exactly what was going on and if it was causing him pain.
 As you can see with the dental radiograph here, his picture showed there was no nerve exposure.
 He was able to keep the tooth!
 Just like a human fracture, we were able to restore the defect with a light cured composite material – sealing the vital nerve of the tooth.
 If it weren’t for our dental radiographs, then we would have pulled the tooth thinking it was an issue – what a mistake that would have been!